Englehart: Media

-CJBB-FM broadcasts a country music radio format on from Englehart on 103.1 FM.
+CJBB-FM broadcasts a country music radio format from Englehart on 103.1 FM.

 Transportation

 The Englehart railway station was served by the Northlander until the passenger service was ended in September 2012.
 Rail passenger service was replaced by increased bus service, also provided by Ontario Northland Railway.
 Englehart is located on Ontario Highway 11, part of the Trans-Canada Highway system.

 On March 31, 2007, an Ontario Northland Railway freight train derailed about 15 km north of Englehart, spilling an estimated 100 tonnes of sulfuric acid into a creek feeding the Blanche River.